appscode-cloud/docs/docs/platform/guides/license-management/contract.md

 ### Managing Cluster Associations with Contracts

-For AppsCode products to operate with a valid license on a Kubernetes cluster, customers must explicitly associate that cluster with one or more active contracts made available to them in the Billing Console.
+For KubeDB Platform products to operate with a valid license on a Kubernetes cluster, customers must explicitly associate that cluster with one or more active contracts made available to them in the Billing Console.
 This capability is a key `self-service` feature, allowing customers to dynamically manage which of their Kubernetes environments are licensed under a given contract, within the overall terms and capacity of that agreement.